 Beloved, unlike Samson, it is not too late for you today to examine where you have fallen or drifted away from the Lord and repent or return humbly and wholeheartedly to the Lord.

-The Scripture admonishes you to “Examine yourselves as to whether you are in the faith.
+Paul admonishes you to “Examine yourselves as to whether you are in the faith.
 Test yourselves…” (2 Cor.
 13:5 NKJV).

-“Remember therefore from where you have fallen; repent and do the first works, or else I will come to you quickly and remove your lampstand from its place–unless you repent.”
+Jesus warns, “Remember therefore from where you have fallen; repent and do the first works, or else I will come to you quickly and remove your lampstand from its place–unless you repent.”
 (Rev. 2:5 NKJV).

 Friend, it does not really matter how far you have drifted away from the Lord Jesus Christ, it is never too late to repent and return to Jesus for forgiveness, mercy and restoration.